ghubnerr/ghubnerr/README.md

    gabehubner.dev
 </a>
   </p>

 I'm a Computer Science Junior from Florida International University and passionate about Applied Deep Learning research and Software Engineering.
+I love to make an impact in my community and inspire curious people to do the same.
+I've previously worked at NVIDIA as an intern, and now partake in full-time research associated with LLMs, Robotcs and self-study diffusion models (+ All the math behind it).

-- 🌱 I’m currently learning: JAX, CUDA, XLA, and Automatic Differentiation
+- 🌱 I’m currently learning: JAX, CUDA, the XLA API, and Automatic Differentiation
 - 🍓 Working on a DDPM project for real-time video generation

 ## Experience